HL7/US-Core/input/intro-notes/StructureDefinition-us-core-specimen-intro.md

-{% include new_page.md %}

 **Example Usage Scenarios:**

-Queries on the Specimen resource are expected to be within the context of an Observation or DiagnosticReport resource query.
 The following are example usage scenarios for the US Core Specimen profile:

--   Read Specimen resources referenced in Observation resources.
+-  Query for a patient’s specimen
+-  [Record or update] a specimen for a patient

 ### Mandatory and Must Support Data Elements